Commitment (C) Class LNG-Powered ConRo Ships, United States of America

 The Commitment Class ships have been designed by Wartsila Ship Design, in collaboration with Seattle-based naval architecture and marine engineering firm Jensen Maritime, a subsidiary of Crowley.
-Jensen will also manage and supervise the construction activities at the shipyard.
+Jensen also manages and supervises the construction activities at the shipyard.

-Double-hulled ConRo ships will be designed to carry 2,400 TEUs (20ft equivalent units) with a standard length of 20ft to 53ft and width of 102in.
+Double-hulled ConRo ships are designed to carry 2,400 TEUs (20ft equivalent units) with a standard length of 20ft to 53ft, and width of 102in.
 The vessels will also offer enough space to hold up to 300 refrigerated containers.
-They will also have extra space to accommodate 400 cars and larger vehicles in an enclosed, well ventilated and weather insulated spacious Ro/Ro garage.
+They will also have extra space to accommodate 400 cars and larger vehicles in an enclosed, well-ventilated and weather-insulated spacious Ro/Ro garage.

-The Commitment Class ships will have an overall length of 219.5m and beam of 32.2m.
-The depth and draft of the vessel will be 18m and 10m respectively and the deadweight will be approximately 26,500t.
+The Commitment Class has an overall length of 219.5m and beam of 32.2m.
+The depth and draft of the vessel are 18m and 10m respectively, and the deadweight is approximately 26,500t.

 The vessels will be highly energy-efficient and are expected to receive the CLEAN notation, as well as the Green Passport issued by Det Norske Veritas (DNV) classification society.
 Commitment (C) Class ships were assigned the DNV class notation and classified as 1A1 general cargo carrier, container, Ro/Ro, Nauticus (new building), gas fuelled, drawn, ground and polished (DG-P) BIS, TMON, BWM-T, E0, NAUT-OC, CLEAN.